CharlMeyers/AutopsyVolatilityPlugin/README.md

 ## How to install ##
 Firstly go to you can download DumpIt [here](http://qpdownload.com/dumpit/) if you do not have it already.
 The second thing you need to do is to download Volatility at [Volatility Foundation](http://www.volatilityfoundation.org/26) website.
 Then go to the releases page of this repository and download the **RAMCollector.exe** and **VolatilityProcessor.zip**.
 Make sure to put **RAMCollector.exe** and **DumpIt** executable in the same directory.
 Extract **VolatilityProcessor** into the Autopsy Python Modules folder.
 You can find that folder by clicking on Tools->Python Plugins in Autopsy.
 If you do not already have Autopsy you can download it from [here](https://www.sleuthkit.org/autopsy/download.php).

+## How to use ##
+Double click the RAM collector and follow the instructions to collect ram.

+For the plugin.
+Add the RAM dump to your case as a logical file.
+Select Volatility processor.
+Indicate the path to volatility and select the correct operating system profile.
+Make sure the hash file is in the same directory as the RAM dump.
+If successfull the plugin will continue to scan the file automatically.